-I get this question a lot when I work with yoga teachers: Should I have my offering always for sale or should I have it only on a limited basis?
+I get this question a lot: Should I have my offering always for sale or should I have it only on a limited basis?

-The answer is the annoying “it depends,” but that’s what we’re talking about in this episode because it can be tricky when it comes to yoga offerings.
+The answer is the annoying “it depends,” but that’s what we’re talking about in this episode because it can be tricky.
 You can use either model for almost any offering you have, but there are definitely times when you would want to use a specific one.

 I’m digging into the details and even sharing how I’ve changed this for one specific offering several times and what I learned...so you can make the best decision for you.
 Let’s dig in!